London and New York

 Elephant Family: protecting Asian wildlife and its habitat was founded by five conservationists in 2002, under the patronage of the Rajmata of Jaipur and Sir Evelyn de Rothschild.
 The founding five were Mark Shand, Dugal Muller, Robin Russell, Caroline Casey and Nicholas Claxton.
 Elephant Family, which is registered in the USA and UK, operates as part of The British Asian Trust, a UK registered charity.

 One of the big issues that Elephant Family confronts is human wildlife conflict.
-For example, its 2017 annual report details how in just one region in India since 2004, ‘elephants have trampled over 87,000 acres of ready-to-harvest crops and damaged more than 8,000 homes.
-It’s a fatal battle that has killed 685 elephants and 600 humans’.
-And it also reports about how in northern Borneo, Elephant Family stopped local people from building a bridge over Kinabatangan river. (see: page 22 for both examples).
+For example, its 2017 annual report details how in just one region in India since 2004, elephants have trampled over 87,000 acres of ready-to-harvest crops and damaged more than 8,000 homes.
+According to the annual report, ‘it’s a fatal battle that has killed 685 elephants and 600 humans’.
+And the same report tells how in northern Borneo, Elephant Family stopped local people from building a bridge over Kinabatangan river, which, IWMC believes, may have helped elephants at the expense of local people. (see: page 22 for both examples).

 According to its website, Elephant Family, in partnership with The Perfect World Foundation based in Sweden, commissioned two independent investigations into the state of the live elephant trade between Myanmar and Thailand.
 This, it says, resulted in CITES calling for a review into various aspects of the illegal live trade of Asian elephants.
 See: ‘Recommendations to be undertaken by Asian elephant range states and other relevant parties: Document 57.1 of Resolution 10.10 on preventative measures against live trade in Asian elephants’.